DusanKasan/Knapsack/README.md

 - rewrite from inheritance to using traits (iterable => collection operations), so it's easier to reason about the code
 - more scenarios
 - think about removing the Callback abstraction - execution overhead of ~100%
+- rewrite to functions with yields and use those in Collection class
+- no key changes in map